moralesmario/hello-world/README.md

 Details on how to submit pull requests to make a contribution for the project.

 ## Best Practices
-Details on how to contribute to the project adhering to your project or company best practices.
+Details on how to contribute to the project adhering to your project's or company's best practices.

 ## License
 This project is licensed under...